0xMiden/miden-client/docs/typedoc/web-client/classes/NoteScript.md

 > **toString**(): `string`

-Print the MAST source for this script.
+Pretty-prints the MAST source for this script.

 #### Returns